 - The device complies with FCC RF radiation exposure limits set forth for an uncontrolled environment, under 47 CFR 2.1093 paragraph (d)(2).
-End users must follow the specific operating instructions for satisfying RF exposure compliance. - This transmitter must not be co-located or operating in conjunction with any other antenna or transmitter. - To comply with FCC RF exposure compliance requirements, a separation distance of at least 20 cm must be maintained between the antenna of this device and all persons.
+End users must follow the specific operating instructions for satisfying RF exposure compliance.
+To maintain compliance with FCC RF exposure compliance requirements, please follow operation instruction as documented in this manual. - IEEE 802.11b or 802.11g operation of this product in the U.S.A. is firmware-limited to channels 1 through 11. - To comply with FCC RF exposure compliance requirements, a separation distance of at least 20 cm must be maintained between the antenna of this device and all persons.

-3 Certifications
+4 Certifications